-The first step of PQEM includes the definition of the amount of iterations that the software product is expected to achieved, as well as the characterization and rationale of the acceptance criteria for the expected quality level per iteration EQL_i, which can be different and incremental from the first one to the last one [19].
+The first step of PQEM includes the definition of the amount of iterations that the software product is expected to achieved, as well as the characterization and rationale of the acceptance criteria for the expected quality level per iteration EQL_i (as shown in Figure 1), which can be different and incremental from the first one to the last one [19].
 The latter is a key point because the acceptance criteria advocates understanding how well the quality for each goal is achieved, allowing a glimpse of the entire product quality, within each iteration.